-Beginning with the 2014-15 school year, every student entering ninth grade or above shall, in consultation with a school counselor and the student's parent(s), develop, confirm, and sign a personal graduation plan indicating the student's choice of graduation plans and endorsements.
+Every student entering ninth grade or above shall, in consultation with a school counselor and the student's parent(s), develop, confirm, and sign a personal graduation plan indicating the student's choice of graduation plans and endorsements.
 Each plan shall identify a course of study that promotes college and workforce readiness and career placement and advancement.
 For more complete information, please contact the high school superintendent or school counselor.